 Lisa Iversen received her Masters in Social Work from the University of Washington in 1992 and is a Licensed Independent Clinical Social Worker.
-Her Bachelor of Arts degree, a double major in Sociology and English and minor in Women’s Studies, is from the University of
+Her Bachelor of Arts degree, a double major in Sociology and English and minor in Women’s Studies, is from the University of Minnesota.

 Lisa’s psychotherapy practice has been based in the Pacific Northwest since 1993.
 She has been a Systemic Family Constellations practitioner since 1999, working with people from diverse lineages and faith traditions throughout the Pacific Northwest, United States, and Canada.
 Her areas of expertise and interest include transgenerational trauma, mental illness in families, effects of war in family and American culture, relationship between individual-collective healing, post-colonial healing, integration of indigenous and western healing approaches, visibility of feminine rooted wisdom, and ancestral resonance in daily living.
 There is a strong teaching component to all of Lisa’s work with individuals and groups; she is also on the council for the Seattle Constellations Network.